Nemacolin Woodlands With Kids…Or Without

 Nemacolin’s kids club was open during our mid-week visit but wasn’t very busy.
 They have great onsite spaces for small kids (say up to about 6) with a playroom full of toys, a small ball pit and indoor play structure.
 Kids 7 and up meet at the clubhouse but then typically do activities around the resort.
 If I wanted to be certain of having other kids for my child I’d choose a weekend or holiday week to visit.
 There is a small 3-foot-deep indoor kids pool adjacent to the kids club that families can use; this is the only cold-weather swimming option for people under 18.

-We had a nice dinner at Autumn (in the Lodge), which features local and seasonal ingredients and has an upscale but still relaxed and kid-friendly vibe and a nice terrace.
+We had a nice dinner at Autumn (now Rockwell’s), which features local and seasonal ingredients, steak and game.
+It has an upscale but still relaxed and kid-friendly vibe.
+It has a nice terrace when the weather is good.
 We sampled appetizers including good tuna sashimi and a signature salad.
 Our desserts included a deconstructed s’more and very good house-made raspberry sorbet (right).
-Autumn also has great egg dishes and pancakes at breakfast time.
+It also has great egg dishes and pancakes at breakfast time.

 The Bottom Line:

 When we think of resort vacations our minds usually travel quickly to the Caribbean.
 Real full-service, total getaway resorts are not as common as we would like stateside and they are never budget destinations (Room rates at Nemacolin start just below $400/night off-season and above $500 in